barbarer/py4e-int/_sources/15-database/15-spideringTwitter.rst

 data as we retrieve it so our program can start back up and pick up where it left off.

+.. mchoice:: dbTwitter_MC1
+    :practice: T
+    :answer_a: Spidering programs need to be stopped and restarted frequently.
+    :answer_b: Spidering programs are time consuming to run.
+    :answer_c: Spidering programs cannot be restarted.
+    :correct: a
+    :feedback_a: One of the problems of any kind of spidering program is that it needs to be able to be stopped and restarted many times and you do not want to lose the data that you have retrieved so far.
+    :feedback_b: Spidering programs are usually pretty simple and able to run consecutively, but the timing depends on your data.
+    :feedback_c: Spidering programs can be restarted from where they leave off.

+    Which of the following is a problem with spidering programs?

 We will start by retrieving one person's Twitter friends and their statuses, looping through the list of friends, and adding each of the friends to a database to be retrieved in the future.
 After we process